mitchallen/mitchallen/README.md

 ## About Mitch Allen

-I am a Independent Software Developer currently focused on App development.
+I am an Independent Software Developer currently focused on App development.

 I have: